broomburgo/Fun-iOS/content/post/lenses-and-prisms-in-swift-a-pragmatic-approach.md

 }
 ```

 which is the representation we're been using the whole time.
-Notice that we could have *discovered* this simply by starting with lens and being instructed about how to *reverse the arrows*.
+Notice that we could have *discovered* this simply by starting with `Lens` and being instructed about how to *reverse the arrows*.

 An that's all for now.